kylesnap/ernest/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Tools for Nested Sampling
+# A Toolkit for Nested Sampling

 <!-- badges: start -->